Remove, Reduce, Inform: What Actions do People Want Social Media Platforms to Take on Potentially Misleading Content?: Study and Dataset

 \subsection{Raters}

-Before rating their first article, all raters completed a qualification task in which they were asked to rate a sample article and given two attempts to correctly answer a set of multiple choice questions quizzing them on their understanding of the instructions, including the descriptions of what the inform, reduce, and remove actions did.
+Participation was restricted to raters from the U.S. Before rating their first article, all Mturkers completed a qualification task in which they were asked to rate a sample article and given two attempts to correctly answer a set of multiple choice questions.
+We quizzed them on their understanding of the instructions, including the descriptions of what the inform, reduce, and remove actions did.
 They then completed an online consent form, a four-question multiple choice political knowledge quiz, and a questionnaire about demographics and ideology.
 MTurkers who did not pass the quiz about the instructions or did not answer at least two questions correctly on the political knowledge quiz were excluded from the study.

-At the completion of the qualification task, workers were assigned to one of three groups based on their ideology.
-We asked about both party affiliation and ideology, each on a five-point scale; raters who both leaned liberal and leaned toward the Democratic Party were classified as \emph{liberal}; those who both leaned conservative and leaned toward the Republican Party were classified as \emph{conservative}; others were classified as \emph{others}, though this group also includes people with non-centrist ideologies but whose party affiliation did not match their ideology.
+At the completion of the qualification task, MTurkers were assigned to one of three groups based on their ideology.
+We asked about both party affiliation and ideology, each on a seven-point scale, using two standard questions (VCF0301 and VCF0803) that have been part of the American National Election Studies (ANES) since the 1950s~\cite{anes-documentation}.
+Mturkers who both leaned liberal and leaned toward the Democratic Party were classified as \emph{liberal}; those who both leaned conservative and leaned toward the Republican Party were classified as \emph{conservative}; others were classified as \emph{others}.
+Others included Mturkers with centrist ideologies as well as Mturkers whose party affiliation did not match their ideology.